stventek/sync-yt-frontend/README.md

 ## dev

+- create env.local file in the root dir with the following variables:
+    - REACT_APP_API, backend host
 - start dev server ```npm run start```

 ## prod

+- create .env.production file in the root dir with the following variables:
+    - REACT_APP_API, backend host
 - to create the bundle run ```npm run build```.
 - now you can serve the static files with your prefered server.